-If Your reading this article as you must be thinking that a becoming a fitness model might be a career avenue worth exploring.
+If you're reading this article as you must be thinking that a becoming a fitness model might be a career avenue worth exploring.

 Within this extensive article we asked the opinions of some of the top fitness modelling agencies in the UK and fitness models to find out exactly how to become a fitness model.